Hew Fanshawe: First World War

 Fanshawe was still serving in India with his brigade on the outbreak of the First World War in August 1914; whilst it remained in India, he was sent to France and given command of the 1st Indian Cavalry Division, a composite force drawn from the cavalry regiments of the various divisions, in December 1914.
 The following September, after receiving a temporary promotion to lieutenant-general the month before, he was transferred to command the Cavalry Corps, though by this point of the war, there was little role for cavalry in static trench warfare, and he moved to V Corps, a front-line corps, in October.
 During his time at the Cavalry Corps, his son Evelyn, served as his aide-de-camp.

 At V Corps, Fanshawe oversaw the initial actions of St Eloi Craters in late March 1916; the attack under his command by the 3rd Division was successful, but terrible ground conditions made it hard for them or for the relieving troops in the Canadian Corps, to hold ground, and after a month of heavy losses, the line stabilised at the original positions.
 Such a situation would normally result in the divisional commanders being sacked; it was the 2nd Canadian Division under Major-General Richard Turner which had failed to hold the ground but for political reasons, the high command felt it impossible to sack a Canadian commander.
 Instead, Major-General Aylmer Haldane, GOC 3rd Division, was lined up as a scapegoat; Fanshawe tried to intervene with General Sir Douglas Haig, the commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, and was sacked on 4 July.
 His replacement at V Corps was, somewhat unusually, his elder brother Edward.

 Later in 1916, Fanshawe took over the 58th (2/1st London) Division, but was subsequently "degummed" by Lieutenant General Sir Ivor Maxse, who reported:

 This officer does not in my opinion command his division with either decision or knowledge.
 In the planning stage he plays a minor part and appears to have little influence on his subordinate commanders. ...
 He is not a good trainer, having little knowledge of the subject.
 But, if he had, I doubt whether he could either teach or enforce his views.
 I see no sign of grip or drive and think the division would be a very valuable one if placed in stronger hands.

+He was replaced as the division's GOC by Major General Albemarle Cator, a much younger man.
+Having been sacked the previous year, it "seems that High Command had it in for Hew Fanshawe and he was made a scapegoat".

-In 1917 Fanshawe was given command of the 18th Indian Division, serving in the Mesopotamian campaign.
-He commanded it through the end of the war, including at the Battle of Sharqat, the final engagement of the campaign in the Middle East.
+However, he found an opportunity for redemption in late 1917 when he was sent to the Middle East to command the 18th Indian Division.
+He led the division through the final stages of the Mesopotamian campaign, including the Battle of Sharqat in October 1918, the final major engagement against the Ottoman Empire before the Armistice of Mudros.